stkb/Rewrap/specs/Detail/Indentation.md

     ·Line two.       ¦                two.           ¦

-> language: "markdown", tidyUpIndents: true
+> language: "markdown", reformat: true

-With tidyUpIndents: true, indents are tidied-up and reduced as much as possible.
+With reformat: true, indents are tidied-up and reduced as much as possible.

     ·First          ¦      ->      First paragraph  ¦
      paragraph      ¦                               ¦